 2. Can I use my regular work resume for my law school application?

-We do not recommend that you do this.
+We do not recommend that you do this, because your law school resume should be geared toward an academic program.
 Your work resume is supposed to grab an employer's attention, and they're looking for specific technical skills that show them that you can perform in a particular line of work.
-On the other hand, your law school resume is part of an application to an academic program, which means that the admissions board will be looking for a different set of transferable skills to see if you are ready for law school.

 3. Are law school resumes an essential part of law school applications?